Blog

 Most ERP systems and most warehouse tools were built for outbound flows.
 Goods move from origin to customer.
 When that flow reverses, many systems require manual workarounds: paper forms, phone calls, spreadsheets used to track return status, and stock adjustments entered by hand after a returned item has been physically received and inspected.

-Reverse logistics management software brings the same structure to inbound returns that the delivery management system brings to outbound deliveries.
+Reverse logistics management brings the same structure to inbound returns that the delivery management system brings to outbound deliveries.
 When a customer initiates a return, the system creates a return job, assigns it for collection (often scheduled alongside outbound deliveries on the same route), tracks the item in transit, and routes it to the appropriate outcome: restock, refurbish, or dispose.
 Each step is logged.
 Inventory and financials update automatically when the item arrives and is graded.

 The result of handling returns inside the delivery management system rather than outside it is that the full loop from order to return is visible in one place, and every status event feeds back to the same source of truth the rest of the business runs on.